eProsima/Fast-DDS/examples/C++/DDS/SampleConfig_Events/README.txt

     Keys allow to have multiple data endpoints within a topic as opposed to all data published in a topic going into the same "inbox".

     + On a topic without keys, all pieces of data go into a single endpoint.
     + On a topic without keys, the key field is used to determine which of the multiple endpoints the data goes into.
-If, for example, a history is set to transient local with depth=3 (the last three samples are stores) then eProsima FastRTPS will ensure that 3 samples per data endpoint are stored.
+If, for example, a history is set to transient local with depth=3 (the last three samples are stores) then eProsima Fast DDS will ensure that 3 samples per data endpoint are stored.
 This means that three samples are stored for each unique key instead of three samples total.

     It is important to note that even if you configure a Topic and your History to be able to hold items from multiple keys, this configuration does not take effect unless you explicitly enable Keys.